We are reader-supported. Links on our site may earn us a commission. More about us

 • Frequency response: 20 Hz – 20 kHz

-If you’re at all familiar with microphones, the Neumann U 87 might be the first microphone that comes to mind when you think of vocal mics.
-The U 87 has been one of the most iconic microphones since its introduction in 1967.
-Chances are that most of your favorite songs are recorded with this exact microphone.
+If you’re at all familiar with microphones, the Neumann U 87 might be one of the first that comes to mind in regards to recording vocals.
+Chances are that a great deal of your favorite songs have been recorded with it.

-The U 87 Ai is also capable of toggling between omni, cardioid, and figure-8 polar patterns, making it easy to find the best sound for the singer in conjunction with the space you’re recording in.
+It is also capable of toggling between omni, cardioid, and figure-8 polar patterns, making it easy to find a good sound for the singer in conjunction with the space you’re recording in.

-Read the full Neumann U 87 Ai review to find out more.
+Read my full Neumann U 87 Ai review for more details and test results.

 What I like